 Meet the IJA Board of Directors Candidates!
 The names of nominated IJA Board candidates are shown below, in the order nominated.
 Click on a name to go to the nominee’s candidacy statement, or scroll down the page to see all the statements.

-Vote for up to four candidates in 2018.
+Vote for up to four candidates in 2020.

 Nominated Board Candidates and Their Candidacy Statements

 The names and candidacy statements of nominated IJA Board candidates are shown below, in the order nominated.
 After reading the statements, please see the Voting Directions.

 I want to help the IJA….